An Environment I Can Be In | Phoenix Support For Educators

 About

-they create and the impact these spaces have on children’s emotional states, wellbeing and ability to engage deeply in play.
+An Environment I Can Be In invites educators to rethink the learning spaces they create and the impact these spaces have on children’s emotional states, wellbeing and ability to engage deeply in play.
 This workshop explores how environments can become powerful contributors to curiosity, creativity and meaningful learning.
 Rather than focusing on décor or trends, we examine how spaces can meet children’s needs, support autonomy, and nurture a sense of belonging for infants through to preschoolers.

 Educators are guided through reflective, hands-on experiences to consider how aesthetics, sensory elements, provocations, invitations to learn, loose parts and the natural landscape shape the quality of children’s play.
 We unpack how flow, involvement and unhurried time influence holistic development, and how children can play an active role in designing and shaping their own environments.